 Maryland is home to a highly skilled civilian labor force of over three million workers, and filling this labor pipeline is a network of 57 accredited two-and four-year colleges and universities currently serving over 360,000 students around the state.
 The highest concentration of professional and technical workers among the states, and the highest proportion of doctoral scientists and engineers in the nation can be found in Maryland.
 Though the workforce is highly skilled, wages in the state remain competitive, offering employers an exceptional value.

-In 2015, the Maryland civilian labor force totaled 3,152,000 workers, with almost 90 percent living within the central Maryland region.
+In 2016, the Maryland civilian labor force totaled 3,170,000 workers, with almost 90 percent living within the central Maryland region.
 The Maryland work force is highly industrious—over 67 percent of those 16 years and older are in the labor force, a significantly higher rate than the U.S. as a whole.
-During the current decade, Maryland's labor force is projected to increase by over 200,000, with participation remaining high.
+During the current decade, Maryland's labor force is projected to increase by nearly 150,000, with participation remaining high.
 The state boasts a large number of female workers, as well as workers in the experienced 25 to 44 year age group.

 Distribution by Industry

 While the Maryland economy is rooted in manufacturing, trade and transportation, it has emerged in recent years as a major technology center.
 A factor in this transition is the presence of key federal research and regulatory agencies in the Maryland suburbs of Washington, D.C.
 The state's economy is currently dominated by service-producing industries, accounting for 71 percent of the state's employment in 2016.

 The following table presents a breakdown of employment and wages by industry in Maryland.
 Tables containing more detailed industries are available from the Office of Workforce Information and Performance.